eyalrot/ollama-openai-bmad-prepare/docs/architecture.md

 #### 2.2.1 Pydantic Model Generation (CRITICAL FIRST STEP)
 ```
-IMPORTANT: All Ollama API models MUST be generated from Ollama's swagger specification
+IMPORTANT: All Ollama API models MUST be generated from the Postman collection
+- Reference: docs/Ollama REST API.postman_collection.json
 - Do NOT hand-write these models
+- Use the Postman examples to generate accurate Pydantic models
 - Must match exactly what Ollama SDK sends/expects
 - Any mismatch will cause integration test failures
 - This is the FIRST development story